In this article:

 What are the tax implications?

-For clients whose investments are held in registered accounts (RRSP, TFSA), there are no immediate tax implications.
+For investments held in registered accounts, there are no immediate tax implications.

 For non-registered accounts, the migration will be treated as a disposition at fair market value under Canadian tax law, even though no cash leaves your account.
-If you have investments held in a non-registered account, we recommend speaking with a tax advisor to understand any implications for your 2026 tax return.
+What this means in practice:

 Comments